 florida gulf coast questions + 5'8" lost rocket for sale

 I know most of you guys are going to say something how this isn't the gulf coast section, but nobody ever posts in that, so I figured maybe I could get help here.
-I am moving to Tampa in the end of August for college and I will be two-three hours from the East Coast.
+I am going down to Tampa in the end of August and I will be two-three hours from the East Coast.
 I am going to try to drive over as much as possible to surf, but is there any surf in the Gulf Coast?
 I know during cold fronts/hurricanes it can generate waves, but realistically, how many waves can I possibly get?
 Please just post in here with whatever information you guys have.